 First once I arrived my home town, various flowers of the season welcome me and various veggies, fruits and fish of the season entertain us in many ways.

-June/July is the rainy season here, especially this year the rainy season was a little bit longer than usual.
+June/July is the rainy season here in Japan, especially this year the rainy season was a little bit longer than usual.
 Almost everyday we have rain at extremely high humidity.
 Actually I can't say it's agreeable climate because we need care about what we wear when we go out, outdoor activities are limited, and also we get a huge pile of laundry as we usually hand them out.
 Even so the rainy season is absolutely essential climate for our daily life throughout the year.

 For the people who treat "Urushi", this humidity during the rainy season is blessed period because Urushi is the natural material that hardened by humidity.
 The suitable humidity and temperature for Urushi to harden is said to be 70-85% and 24-28 degrees.
 During this season these requirements are naturally met and it takes twice and more as fast as it usually does, which enables us to work faster and easier while that time.

 That I finally started taking "Kintsugi" classes this summer was the great timing for me, as I was able to stay in Japan only during the summer (rainy season!).

 "Kintsugi" which is the method of repairing broken ceramics using Urushi requires several steps to be done and you need to wait for Urushi to be dried completely before moving to the next step.

 Let me introduce about Kintsugi on our next blog for more detail.

 I felt once again dealing Urushi ultimately rely on our natural source and condition.
 Urushi is the natural material derived from the sap of Urushi lacquer tree.

 Thinking about the materials and tools used for Kintsugi for example, we use rice flour, decayed rock (called "Tonoko"), "Tai" (red sea bream)'s teeth called "Taiki", floss silk... etc